3snowp7im/GammaRec/README.md

 GammaRec is a video capture recording and preview utility.
-The main use case is recording a feed from a capture device while compositing the source into a stream layout using some other screen capture or streaming software such as [OBS](https://obsproject.com).
+The main use case is recording a feed from a capture device while compositing the source into a stream layout using some other window capture or streaming software such as [OBS](https://obsproject.com).

 ![GammaRec Window](data/window.png)